Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences: Discussion

 \section{Discussion}

-Our findings demonstrate that cycle consistency provides a scalable and effective supervisory signal for image-text alignment, achieving competitive performance without relying on any human-labeled data.
-By constructing CyclePrefDB, a preference dataset annotated via cycle consistency, we enable training reward models that generalize across both image-to-text and text-to-image tasks.
-These models outperform or match existing baselines on detailed captioning and compositional text-to-image benchmarks, suggesting that cycle consistency can serve as an effective alternative to human or AI-based preference annotations.
+We find that cycle consistency provides a scalable and effective supervisory signal for image-text alignment, achieving competitive performance without relying on any human-labeled data.
+We first construct CyclePrefDB, a preference dataset annotated via cycle consistency, and then train reward models that generalize across both image-to-text and text-to-image tasks.
+These models outperform or match existing baselines on detailed captioning and compositional text-to-image benchmarks, suggesting that cycle consistency is an effective alternative to human annotations.

-However, cycle consistency is not without limitations.
-The quality of supervision depends on accurate reconstructions from pre-trained decoders, and errors in generation can lead to misleading preference signals (Figure~\ref{fig:failures}).
-Our method also inherits biases from the underlying models used for reconstructions and and similarity measurements.
-Stable Diffusion 3 has a 77-token limit which limits consideration of longer texts, and LLaVA-1.5-3B can be prone to hallucinations.
-DreamSim often favors images with similar foregrounds over backgrounds~\cite{fu2023dreamsim}, and SBERT is sensitive to text style.
-Furthermore, we observe worse text-to-image performance, which may partially stem from dataset differences.
-HPSv2, PickScore, and ImageReward are trained on prompts from real users often describing artwork, whereas CycleReward is trained on LLM-summarized descriptions for natural images.
-Moreover, cycle consistency primarily considers preservation of information, while other aspects such as aesthetics or style may also affect human preferences.
-Future work could address these challenges by improving reconstruction quality, prompt diversity, and applying cycle consistency in different scenarios.
-More broadly, our framework offers a general approach for learning dense alignment between two modalities, and could be extended to other domains such as audio-text, video-language, or even reasoning tasks.
+However, our method has limitations.
+Supervision quality depends on accurate reconstructions from pre-trained decoders, and generation errors can mislead preferences.
+Appendix~\ref{appendix:failures} visualizes failures cases and discusses more limitations.
+Future work could address these challenges by improving reconstructions, prompt diversity, and applying cycle consistency in different scenarios.
+Broadly, our framework offers a general approach for learning dense alignment between modalities, and could be extended to new domains such as audio-text, video-language, or even reasoning tasks.